Relpax Migraine (Eletriptan Hydrobromide)

 Pregnancy and Breastfeeding

-Check with your pharmacist or doctor if you are pregnant or planning to become pregnant.
-If breastfeeding, you may be advised to stop breast-feeding for 24 hours after taking Relpax Migraine.
+Consult your healthcare provider if you are pregnant or breastfeeding, as you may need to stop breastfeeding for 24 hours after taking Relpax Migraine.

 Drug Interactions